KLM UK

-KLM uk was the brand name of a British airline subsidiary of KLM, which operated services within the UK and between the UK and the Netherlands using ATR-72, Fokker 50 and Fokker 100 aircraft.
-KLM uk had its headquarters in the Stansted House on the grounds of London Stansted Airport in Stansted Mountfitchet, Essex.
+KLM UK Limited (styled as KLM uk) was the brand name of a British airline subsidiary of the Dutch KLM, which operated services within the UK and between the UK and the Netherlands using ATR 72, Fokker 50 and Fokker 100 aircraft.
+KLM UK had its headquarters in the Stansted House on the grounds of London Stansted Airport in Stansted Mountfitchet, Essex.

+KLM UK Engineering currently operates as an MRO within Norwich, servicing mainly narrow body aircraft such as the Boeing 737.
+The technical college is currently responsible for the training of apprentices.

 History

-KLM launched the brand name "KLM uk" in 1998, when KLM acquired majority ownership of AirUK, a commuter airline founded in 1980.
-Air UK began to be traded as KLM uk in January 1998.
-The legal name changed from Air UK Limited to KLM uk Limited.
+KLM launched the brand name "KLM UK" in 1998, when KLM acquired majority ownership of Air UK, a commuter airline founded in 1980.
+Air UK began to be traded as KLM UK in January 1998.
+The legal name changed from Air UK Limited to KLM UK Limited.

-In 2000, KLM uk launched Buzz, a low-cost subsidiary which operated a fleet of BAe 146 and Boeing 737-300 aircraft.
-Buzz was sold to Ryanair in 2003, at which point the remainder of KLM uk operations were merged into KLM Cityhopper.
+In 2000, KLM UK launched Buzz, a low-cost subsidiary that operated a fleet of BAe 146 and Boeing 737-300 aircraft.
+Buzz was sold to Ryanair in 2003, when the remainder of KLM UK operations were merged into KLM Cityhopper.

-Destinations
+Flights

-KLM uk served destinations within the United Kingdom as well as from there to Continental Europe.
+KLM UK flew domestically and between the United Kingdom and Continental Europe.

 Fleet

-As of January 2003, the KLM uk fleet consisted of the following aircraft:
+As of January 2003, the KLM UK fleet consisted of the following aircraft: